joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ## Project Description

-In the analysis, the S&P 500 Index closing prices are explored within four decades.
-The objective is to analyze the index and determine if the index is an invaluable long term investment.
+In the analysis, the S&P 500 Index closing prices are explored within a four decade time frame.
+The objective is to analyze the index and determine if it's an invaluable long term investment.

 Four decades: